j0lle/sway-snapdrag/README.md

 - Ensure that all dependencies are installed and accessible.
 - Check the script's output for error messages.
 - Verify that the script has executable permissions.
-- Ensure that `sway-screenshot` is in your `PATH` if you installed it there.
+- Ensure that `sway-snapdrag` is in your `PATH` if you installed it there.

 ## Contributing